 |Job Title||Entry-Level (0-12 months)||Early Career (1-4 Years)||Mid Career (5-9 Years)||Experienced (10-19 Years)|

-Skills Gained in an Addiction and Recovery Degree Program
+Skills Gained With an Addiction and Recovery Degree

 - Diagnosis and Intake